-- Proposed project's research aims and their possible relevance and impact on the future of lymphoma treatment, prognosis/diagnosis, outcomes, and/or understanding of lymphoma biology. - Project's ability to be assessed and revised during the workshop projects which are already in progress prior to April 2024 or which cannot be revised are not appropriate for this program. - The applicant's role in the development of the project, with preference given to projects initiated by the applicant and which the applicant will be able to take with them should they move to an independent lab and/or a different institution.
+Proposed project's research aims and their possible relevance and impact on the future of lymphoma treatment, prognosis/diagnosis, outcomes, and/or understanding of lymphoma biology.
+Project's ability to be assessed and revised during the workshop - projects which are already in progress prior to April 2025 or which cannot be revised are not appropriate for this program.